-While having children in your twenties you are able to physically do more than in your thirties, studies show your wisdom from living longer gives you an advantage.
+While having children in your twenties, you can physically do more than in your thirties; studies show that living longer gives you an advantage.

 A 2015 study showed that women who have their last child after age 33 are more likely to live to 95.

 “For the unlearned, old age is winter; for the learned, it is the season of the harvest.”